renatb/ITS2.0-WICS-viewer/exe/dynamic_DEMO/README.txt

 TGT_METADATA_ITEMS_NAVIGATION_TEST2 - JS.html

-Open this file in Internet Explorer 10 or Mozilla Firefox 24 or later and enable JavaScript.
+Copy all files from this repository folder to any local folder and open TGT_METADATA_ITEMS_NAVIGATION_TEST2 - JS.html in Internet Explorer 10 or Mozilla Firefox 24 or later and enable JavaScript.